 - I just need a small photo for my avatar, is it the same price?

 - What is a digital file, I need a photograph.

-Photographers used different terms interchangeably.
-This is to avoid confusion between purchasing a photograph as a digital file and a print that may be framed or presented in an album.
+Photographers often use different terms interchangeably, which can lead to confusion.
+It is an attempt to differentiate between purchasing a photograph as a digital file and a print that may be framed or presented in an album.